muratkeremozcan/pact-js-example-provider/pw/support/auth/AUTH_SESSION.md

 })
 ```

+##### Our Enhanced Approach

-Our library offers more flexibility and control:
+Our library offers more flexibility and control over authentication states:

 ```typescript
 // Our approach - Option 1: Clear specific token